cloudoperators/greenhouse/docs/contribute/plugins.md

    - Test your plugin thoroughly to ensure it works as intended.
 Verify that both the frontend and backend components function correctly.
    - Implement validation for your plugin's configuration options.
 This helps prevent users from providing incorrect or incompatible values.
-   - Implement Helm Chart Tests for your plugin if your plugin includes a Helm Chart.
+   - Implement Helm Chart Tests for your plugin if it includes a Helm Chart.
 For more information on how to write Helm Chart Tests, please refer to [this guide](/docs/user-guides/plugin/plugin-tests).

 5. **Documentation**: